BenSt099/isosigns/README.md

     \end{document}
 ```

+## Attention

+The package was renamed from __isosafety__ to __isosigns__.
+The update fixed color and size issues and also brought new signs to the package.
+All packages named __isosafety-v.X__ are deprecated (versions v1.1 and v1.2 contain bugs).

+## Documentation

+The documentation can be viewed [here](https://github.com/BenSt099/isosigns/blob/main/isosigns/doc/isosigns-docs.pdf).

 ## Issues

 In case of an issue, please provide a detailed description [here](https://github.com/BenSt099/isosafety/issues).

 ## License

-This project is licensed under the [The LaTeX Project Public License 1.3c](https://www.ctan.org/license/lppl1.3c)
+This project is licensed under the [The LaTeX Project Public License 1.3c](https://www.ctan.org/license/lppl1.3c).